Updated on 19th December 2025

 Eat Your Greens

 With its wonderful organic focus, Eat Your Greens is one of the coolest places to eat in Leeds.
 In a quaint corner on the edge of the city centre, they take locally-sourced seasonal produce and turn it into all manner of tasty European-inspired dishes.
-Think chicken skewers with emmer grain pilaf and burnt leek sauce, and Cornish mussels served with onion salsa and flatbread.
-The vegan sprout bhajis are not to be sniffed at either, paired perfectly with tamarind ketchup.
-The natural wine selection and green grocers on the side keeps the coolness rising and rising.
+Think slow-braised venison ragu with fresh pappardelle pasta, and mushroom & miso risotto, served with pangrattato and salsa verde.
+The desserts are not to be sniffed at either, including a vegan pecan pie topped with cardamom custard.
+The natural wine selection and greengrocers on the side keeps the coolness rising and rising.

 Eat Your Greens, 42 New York Street, Leeds, West Yorkshire, LS2 7DY.

-The Swine That Dines is a seriously cool restaurant – it’s set in an unassuming space with a homely feel, but the food that makes its way to your plate is nothing short of incredible.
+A new home for the former The Swine That Dines, The Swine Bistro in Headingley is a seriously cool restaurant – it’s set in an unassuming space with a homely feel, but the food that makes its way to your plate is nothing short of incredible.
 They use seasonal produce, so their offering changes regularly, and they love using an unusual cut of meat.
-On the menu, you’ve got a petite selection of deliciously refined options – think pork belly with chicory and marsala or goats cheese souffle with confit fennel and hazelnut.
-The peanut butter cheesecake is a must try!
+On the menu, you’ve got a petite selection of deliciously refined options – think beef brisket with red wine and olives, or Jerusalem atichoke & ricotta pithivier with a porcini sauce.
+The chocolate, whiskey & prune torte is a must try!

 Chef Jono at V&V

 If being served by a Masterchef: The Professionals finalist is your idea of cool, then you have to try the tasting menu from Chef Jono at V&V. This is fine dining at its most creative – think seasonal, local produce cooked with passion and presented with elegance.
-The Signature Tasting Menu sees Yorkshire duck, beetroot and chocolate paired together, while the vegan version makes plants sing on your tongue with dishes like roast courgette with lychee, peanut and coriander.
+The Signature Tasting Menu features the likes of Yorkshire parkin with chilli, tomato and goats cheese, and an innovative take on a fish pie, while the vegan version makes plants sing on your tongue with dishes like beetroot tartare with apple, grape and wasabi.
 You can even chat with the chef himself about the inspiration behind his dishes.

 Chef Jono at V & V, 68 New Briggate, Leeds, West Yorkshire, LS1 6NU.